 The radio wave method is the most effective way to remove moles, in which there are no relapses.

-Is it possible to squeeze out or remove a small dark mole on my own?
+Is it possible to squeeze out or remove a small dark mole yourself?

-Nevi are a cluster of pigment cells that are benign, but carry the risk of degeneration into melanoma.
+Nevi are a collection of pigment cells that are benign education, but carry the risk of degeneration into melanoma.

 Why did new hanging formations appear after pregnancy?